 Microsoft Defender for Cloud helps you prevent, detect, and respond to threats with increased visibility into (and control over) the security of your Azure resources.
 It provides integrated security monitoring and policy management across your subscriptions.
 It helps detect threats that might otherwise go unnoticed, and it works with a broad ecosystem of security solutions.

-Defender for Cloud uses Azure role-based access control (Azure RBAC).
-Azure RBAC provides built-in roles that can be assigned to users, groups, and services in Azure.
+Defender for cloud uses Azure role-based access control (Azure RBAC).
+Azure RBAC provides built-in roles that can be assigned to Azure users, groups, and services.

-Defender for Cloud assesses the configuration of your resources to identify security issues and vulnerabilities.
-In Defender for Cloud, you see information related to a resource only when you're assigned the role of owner, contributor, or reader for the subscription or resource group that a resource belongs to.
+Defender for cloud assesses the configuration of your resources to identify security issues and vulnerabilities.
+In Defender for Cloud, you see information related to a resource only when you're assigned the owner, contributor, or reader role for the subscription or resource group to which a resource belongs.

 Azure Network Watcher